Magnuson–Moss Warranty Act: Requirements

 Any warrantor warranting a consumer product to a consumer by means of a written warranty must disclose, fully and conspicuously, in simple and readily understood language, the terms and conditions of the warranty to the extent required by rules of the Federal Trade Commission.
 The FTC has enacted regulations governing the disclosure of written consumer product warranty terms and conditions on consumer products actually costing the consumer more than $15.
 The Rules can be found at 16 C.F.R.
-Part 700.
+Part 701.

 Under the terms of the Act, ambiguous statements in a warranty are construed against the drafter of the warranty.

 Likewise, service contracts must fully, clearly, and conspicuously disclose their terms and conditions in simple and readily understood language.

 Warrantors cannot require that only branded parts be used with the product in order to retain the warranty.
 This is commonly referred to as the "tie-in sales" provisions and is frequently mentioned in the context of third-party computer parts, such as memory and hard drives.

-Full Warranty Requirements
+Full warranty requirements

 Under a full warranty, in the case of a defect, malfunction, or failure to conform with the written warranty, the warrantor: